Intussusception Quiz

 Developed by doctors.

 A condition where a segment of the intestines "telescopes" into another.
-This can cause the intestine walls to die, hence prompt medical attention is needed.
-It is linked with certain genetic conditions and growths, but in many cases no clear cause is found.
+This can cause the intestine walls to die, so prompt medical attention is needed.
+It is associated with certain genetic conditions and growths, but often no clear cause is found.

 Blood in stool